 He is program director of the CFS Master of Science Degree in Child and Adolescent Behavioral Health program, which prepares professionals to serve in public and non-profit organizations that serve children and adolescents experiencing behavioral health challenges and their families.

-He is co-investigator of the Institute for Translational Research in Adolescent Behavioral Health, a five year grant to develop, cultivate, and disseminate an innovative model of research education that addresses best practices for translational research in the field of adolescent behavioral health, as it relates to substance abuse and co-occurring disorders.
-This grant is funded by the National Institute on Drug Abuse (1R25DA031103-01A1, PI Julie Baldwin, PhD).
+He is Multiple Principal Investigator of the USF Institute for Translational Research in Adolescent Behavioral Health, a five year grant to develop, cultivate, and disseminate an innovative model of research education that addresses best practices for translational research in the field of adolescent behavioral health, as it relates to substance abuse and co-occurring disorders.
+This grant is funded by the National Institute on Drug Abuse (1R25DA031103-01A1).

 He also serves as Head of the Graduate Studies in Behavioral Health Program (Behavioral Health Concentration), a collaborative graduate degree and research program in the Department of Community & Family Health (USF College of Public Health) and in the Department of Child & Family Studies (USF College of Behavioral & Community Sciences).
 He also serves as an Adjunct Associate Professor of Health Services Research at The University of Texas School of Public Health at Houston.

 Dr. Levin received his undergraduate degree from the University of Wisconsin-Madison, and his graduate degrees from The University of Texas.
 He completed a post-doctoral fellowship in psychiatric epidemiology in the Department of Psychiatry at The University of Texas Medical School at Houston.
 He also holds a certification in Behavioral Health Management from the Association of Behavioral Healthcare Management, National Council for Community Behavioral Healthcare.